 First, smart money: Let's assume there are counter-betting populations of smart investors with plenty of backup investment options.
 They can pull their money out if they want; they have some idea of the value of things; they can and do notice if a price is below its value and if so they buy according to their confidence and size of their wallets until the price is bid up to the value, within epsilon.
 Epsilon is the error of this model, equal to the transaction cost plus perhaps some amount related to the other investment options available (if your other options are marginally better, you won't throw money at this asset which hasn't enough margin of value-price in comparison with your alternatives).

-A second model is forced flows, a balance-of-flows model, where the bidding up or down in price of some asset is related to the flow in and flow out of the asset.
+A second model is hydraulic, being a matter of simple forced flows.
+It is a balance-of-flows model, where the bidding up or down in price of some asset is related to the flow in and flow out of the asset.
 It's not necessarily based on some independently-derived sense of value of the asset, but simply, without knowledge of value, the flows into the asset.
 I have in mind that if a society of workers is all working all their careers to put some retirement money away, plus companies matching, and most of them are forced to put this money somewhere, and so they essentially throw their money wherever their financial advisers recommend, that is to say they lock in the hose connector to pipe their contributions into a diversified portfolio of stocks, bonds, and ETFs, such that, irrespective of the true value of such portfolio's underlying assets, these flows will automatically flow and continue to bid them up by the amount of their retirement contributions every month.
+Forced flows.

 This flow model can work in the context of ignorant investors guided by self-interested advisers who make money on the churn in the investors' portfolios.
 Since there is not much churn in real estate, such advisers don't advise going there sufficiently.
 And given the indexing argument that you should invest in everything in proportion to all the relative asset values, investment can be carried out in complete ignorance of true underlying valuations, and even Warren Buffet tells people to follow that advice (cf his public million dollar bet against active managers versus the S&P index, which was lost by the opposite bettor).
 The indexing bet takes no knowledge, yet is far better than a bet on the average actively managed fund.
 Thus we discover not only that the stupidest bet is a great bet (based on the indexing argument) and further that the entire world of mutual funds and following the advice of the financial advice industry is even stupider than that stupidest bet, and yet huge cashflows are continually going into the stock market based on those paths, the paths of minimum and negative total intelligence.
 Huge, huge cashflows, because everyone is putting money algorithmically away for retirement.